 For this episode, Estelle discusses the inspiration behind her new album Lovers Rock, schools us in the differences within the subgenres of Caribbean and African music, pop culture, the story behind her biggest songs, voicing the character “Garnet” from Cartoon Network’s Steven Universeand so much more.

 You can check out her latest album Lovers Rock right now on all streaming platform.

-Keep up with everything HYPEBEAST Radio and subscribe to Sound Check on Apple Podcasts, SoundCloud, Stitcher, Overcast or wherever you listen to podcasts.
+Keep up with everything HYPEBEAST Radio and subscribe to MIC/LINE on Apple Podcasts, SoundCloud, Stitcher, Overcast or wherever you listen to podcasts.
 Feel free to reach out to our host, Manny, on Twitter at @ECM_LP and follow HYPEBEAST Music for more original content and music news.

 - Jade Chung/HYPEBEAST